On The Spectrum Of Infinite Quantum Graphs: Lower bounds on the lowest positive eigenvalue

-There is equality if and only $\mGraph$ is a star consisting of \( k\) (finite or infinite) path subgraphs of length $L/k$ each, glued together at a common vertex. \end{theo}
+There is equality if and only $\mGraph$ is a star consisting of $ k$ path subgraphs of length $|\Graph|/k$ each, glued together at a common vertex. \end{theo}

-By an infinite path subgraph we mean a path graph which consists of an infinite number of edges but having finite total length; these are isometrically isomorphic to intervals which are open at one endpoint and closed at the other.
-Thus, in the case of the star graph, the endpoints of one or more of the ``rays'' of finite length will not belong to the graph if the corresponding ``ray'' contains an infinite number of edges (any ``missing'' endpoints are the ends of the graph).
-But the total length of each ``ray'' must always be $L/k$.
-If $k=2$, the corresponding graph is isometrically isomorphic to an interval of length $L$ with zero, one or two ends.

-For the case of the Friedrichs extension we have the equivalent of the Dirichlet version of the theorems of Nicaise and Friedlander, see~\cite[Théorème 3.2]{Nic87} and~\cite[Lemma~3]{Fri05}, respectively.
-Here and in the sequel, we let $\Dir \subset \overline{\mGraph} \subset \mV \cap \mathfrak{C}(\mGraph)$, and in place of the Friedrichs extension $\mathcal{H}_{\mathrm{F}}$ consider the more general $\mathcal{H}_{\Dir}$ of Remark~\ref{rem:mixed-Neumann-Friedrich}; we recall that this imposes a Dirichlet conditon on the (essentially arbitrary) subset $\Dir$ of the union of the set of all vertices and the set of all ends of $\mGraph$.
+For the case of the Friedrichs realisation we have the equivalent of the Dirichlet version of the theorems of Nicaise and Friedlander, see~\cite[Théorème 3.2]{Nic87} and~\cite[Lemma~3]{Fri05}, respectively.
+Here and in the sequel, let $\Dir \subset \overline{\mGraph} \subset \mV \cap \mathfrak{C}(\mGraph)$, and in place of the Friedrichs realisation $\mathcal{H}_{\mathrm{F}}$ consider the more general $\mathcal{H}_{\Dir}$ of Remark~\ref{rem:mixed-Neumann-Friedrich}imposing Dirichlet conditions on an (essentially arbitrary) subset $\Dir$ of the union of the set of all vertices and the set of all ends of $\mGraph$.